ed-puckett/esbook/README.md

 object.
 In this sense, this.eval_context acts like a global environment for the notebook without the need to modify globalThis.

-global_export(...objects) assigns new properties to this.eval_context.
+vars(...objects) assigns new properties to this.eval_context.
 Those properties then become available "globally".
 Note that the "global" objects are available from any interaction element, that is until the notebook is opened to a new file or is cleared.
+The return value is undefined; this makes ${vars(...)} in a template literal (and in markup) not insert anything into the output.

 Other properties set on the "this" object, like the "global" properties, persist until the notebook is opened to a new file or